janelia-flyem/NeuroProof/README.md

     % git submodule update

-## To Be Implemented
+## To Be Done

-* Focused agglomeration training in stack viewer
+* Finish comments; better integration of latest training algorithms (build_rag -- unnecessary feature comp?, iterative learning in BioPriors, etc)
 * Add capability to call NeuroProof as a service in clustered environments
 * Direct support for 2D datasets (2D data is generally allowable in the current implementation)
 * Improved algorithms for handling EM reconstruction specific goals